 According to the Kaiser Commission on Medicaid and the Uninsured, rural areas have higher rates of poverty and unemployment as well as lower household incomes compared with urban areas.
 They also have lower rates of college or university education.

-These are all linked to an increased risk of death, unhealthy behaviors, poor access to healthcare, and inadequate quality of care.
+These are to an increased risk of death, unhealthy behaviors, poor access to healthcare, and inadequate quality of care.

 Specific populations in rural areas may face their own unique problems.